 The thyroid is essential to some of the body’s most critical processes, including the development of the nervous and skeletal systems.
 For the thyroid to function normally, it must receive the right nutrition, and that means getting enough selenium.
-Selenium is an essential mineral and being deficient can lead to serious health problems such as Keshan disease, myxoedematous cretinism, Graves’ disease, and even thyroid destruction.
+Selenium is an essential mineral and being deficient can lead to serious health concerns such as Keshan disease, myxoedematous cretinism, Graves’ disease, and even thyroid destruction.

 Although the body requires selenium, it does not produce selenium and you must get it through your diet.
-For most people, this isn’t a problem since many common foods are a good source of selenium.
+For most people, this isn’t a concern since many common foods are a good source of selenium.
 Additionally, selenium is available as a nutritional supplement.

 Regardless of the source, selenium is a critical nutrient for the body and nowhere is this more evident than the thyroid.
 In fact, the thyroid has more selenium content per gram than any other organ.
 It's also home to certain proteins called selenoproteins which contain selenium-based amino acids.
 Before I discuss why this is so important to thyroid health, let’s first understand exactly what the thyroid does.